Common Pet Poisons Hiding In Your Home

 3 min read

-We all want the best for our pets, but even the savviest pet-owners may be unaware of pet poisons lurking in plain sight.
+We all want the best for our pets, but even the savviest pet owners may be unaware of pet poisons lurking in plain sight.
+Whether you’re bringing home a new pet or already have furry friends living with you, pet-proofing your house can help keep them safe.

 Dryer Sheets

 Dryer sheets, otherwise known as fabric softener sheets, are placed in the dryer to eliminate static cling and minimize wrinkles in clothing.
-They do this by depositing chemicals on our clothing.
+They do this by depositing chemicals onto our clothing.

 These chemicals could be toxic if a pet were to chew on or eat a dryer sheet.
-Even a used dryer sheet contains enough chemicals to be harmful if ingested.
+Even a used dryer sheet contains enough chemicals to be harmful if your pet swallows it.1

 Pet owners should read labels carefully since numerous products now contain xylitol.
-Some of these are:
+Some of these products are:2

 • Toothpaste